Load data from cloud storage: Google Cloud Storage

 Congratulations!
 You have successfully completed this tutorial for trial accounts.

 Take a few minutes to review a short summary and the key points covered in the tutorial.
 You might also want to consider cleaning up by dropping any objects you created in the tutorial.
-Learn more by reviewing other topics in the Snowflake Documentation.
+For example, you might want to drop the table you created and loaded:

 In summary, you used a pre-loaded template worksheet in Snowsight to complete the following steps: